The online aptitude tests for Bain & Company are provided by Sova, one of the leading test providers.

 In our full preparation package, you will get hundreds of questions and drills with full explanations, so you will know exactly how to answer each question you will encounter.

-If you are successful in the online tests you will next be invited to the case study interviews.
+If you are successful in the online tests, you will be invited to the case study interviews.

 The first round of case study interviews is held in an assessment centre and consists of two different interviews: a market sizing case study interview and a broad case study interview.